Get instant quote

 • Shiny surface and opaque white color (natural form)

-In many cases, you can use Delrin in place of various metals and as a viable 3D printing material.
-Delrin owes these properties to its chemical composition and a high degree of crystallinity.
-Some of Delrin’s chemical benefits are:
+In many cases Delrin can replace metals and be used in 3D printing.
+These properties stem from its chemical composition and high degree of crystallinity.
+Some of Delrin’s chemical benefits include:

 • Toughness at lower temperatures (as low as -40 degrees Celcius)